OPROSVOs/frensync/SETUP.md

 Step by step guide:

 Installing **without** any previous setup:
-* If you don't have an user script extension like Greasemonkey, etc. get ViolentMonkey for [(Firefox)](https://addons.mozilla.org/de/firefox/addon/violentmonkey/) or [(Chrome)](https://chrome.google.com/webstore/detail/violentmonkey/jinjaccalgkegednnccohejagnlnfdag)
+* If you don't have an userscript extension like Greasemonkey or Tapermonkey.
+Get ViolentMonkey for [(Firefox)](https://addons.mozilla.org/de/firefox/addon/violentmonkey/) or [(Chrome)](https://chrome.google.com/webstore/detail/violentmonkey/jinjaccalgkegednnccohejagnlnfdag) because ViolentMonkey is not properitary and doesn't use analytics / telemetry.
+But any userscript extension with the GM API should work.
-* If you don' have 4chanX, get it here: [4chanX.user.js](https://www.4chan-x.net/builds/4chan-X.user.js)
+* Install [4chanX.user.js](https://www.4chan-x.net/builds/4chan-X.user.js) if you don't already have it
-* Install [frensync.user.js](https://github.com/OPROSVOs/frensync/raw/main/frensync.user.js) which includes Namesync
+* Install [frensync.user.js](https://github.com/OPROSVOs/frensync/raw/main/frensync.user.js) which includes Namesync functionality

 Installing **with** previous NS:
 * Backup your persona if you had one